JasonPBennett/UniProt-PTM-Lookup/README.md

 # uniprot-ptm-lookup

-A small reusable Python package for annotating in-line peptide modifications against the UniProt PTM vocabulary.
+A Python package for annotating inline peptide modifications against the UniProt PTM vocabulary.

 It supports modified peptide strings such as: